hash-play/art/README.md

 <br>

 This site is made for all musicians and is not owned by an individual.
 The only domain is owned by an individual.

+All the musicians on this site, they can do everything with their own free will.
+Our motto is to do what makes you feel happy and free. - HashPlay is for me, for You and for ALL!